douglascraigschmidt/LiveLessons/Java8/README.md

          impede parallelism.

 . ex24 - This example shows the difference between a reentrant lock
-         (e.g., Java ReentrantLock) and a non-reentrant lock (e.g., StampedLock) when used in a framework that allows callbacks when a lock protecting state in the framework is held.
+         (e.g., Java ReentrantLock) and a non-reentrant lock (e.g., a spin-lock implemented using Java VarHandle features) when applied in a framework that allows callbacks where the framework holds a lock protecting internal framework state.
+         As you'll see when you run this program, the reentrant lock supports this use-case nicely, whereas the non-reentrant lock incurs "self-deadlock."

 . ex25 - This example shows various ways to implement and apply
          synchronous and asynchronous memoizers using Java